neptune2016/syllabus/readme.md

 - Create an [Amazon](http://www.amazon.com) account.
 You won't need to purchase anything for this class, but you will need a valid account to get access to the Amazon cloud computers we will use.

-- Join the course slack team. (todo: casey will set this up)
+- Join the course [slack](https://slack.com) team.
+After you fill out the course survey, Casey will send you an invitation to the slack team.

-- Instructors, please see instructors.md for additional preparation items.
+- Instructors, please see [instructors.md](https://github.com/neptune2016/syllabus/blob/master/instructors.md) for additional preparation items.

 ## Instructions